ucla-data-archive/bash-shell-notes/bash-notes.md

 - by itself will return you to your `home` directory
 - `pwd`
-- how do we get back to data
+- how do we get back to our `data` folder?

 ```bash
 cd Desktop/data-shell/data